-The kids always ask for a refill right away after finishing the first cup!
-And this is pretty much what happened this afternoon, we had warm “Sahlab” with yummy Aniseed Biscuits, and the Sahlab was gone as well as the biscuits!
+The kids in our house always ask for a refill right away after finishing the first cup!
+And we usually serve warm sahlab drink with these yummy Aniseed Biscuits.
+Trust me, it’s a match made in heaven!

-Serve hot in mugs and top with a pinch of cinnamon, shredded coconuts, and pistachios or walnuts on each serving.
+- Serve hot in mugs and top with a sprinkle of cinnamon, desiccated coconut, and pistachios or walnuts on each serving.